ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/excel-export/index.md

 // This interface is the same as `ExcelExportParams`, with one addition data param. interface ExcelExportMultipleSheetParams extends ExcelExportParams {
     /**
-     * This should contain an array of Blobs, where each Blob is the return
+     * This should contain an array of strings, where each string is the return
      * of the `api.getGridRawDataForExcel()` method.
      */
     data: string[];